NavodPeiris/spectrogrammer/README.md

-# Spectrogramer
+# Spectrogrammer

-spectrogramer is a library that provide ease to developers to extract spectrogram from their wav files.
+spectrogrammer is a library that provide ease to developers to extract spectrograms from their wav files.

 example:

 ```
-from spectro import get_spectrogram, plot_spectrogram
+from spectrogrammer import get_spectrogram, plot_spectrogram
 import numpy as np
 import matplotlib.pyplot as plt

-spectrogram = get_spectrogram("girl_scream.wav")
+spectrogram = get_spectrogram("audio.wav")

 plot_spectrogram(spectrogram)